accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Snapshot consistency__, weaker consistency, versioning.
 Like causal consistency to constraint propagating, snapshot consistency constraints that within a version, all component states seen are at a consistent point-in-time.
 Usually both needs a version number, or a timestamp.
 In general, "weak" consistency is vague, while versioning provides instinctive way to measure and control.

-### Technology design spaces & design patterns - Consistency
+### Consistency

 Consistency interleaves the core spine of distributed storage system design.
 The techniques have high variety and touch most components.
-I choose scale as the first level category to illustrate consistency design space: from single node level, datacenter level, to geo-regional level.
+I choose __scale__ as the first level category to illustrate consistency design space: from single node level, datacenter level, to geo-regional level.
 In general, key design space dimensions to consider are below.
 See [Distributed Transactions](http://accelazh.github.io/storage/Linearizability-Vs-Serializability-And-Distributed-Transactions) for more.

   * __Point of sync__.
 When a piece of data is changed, there must be a point of time after which the change is made visible to end user.
 Call it point of sync.
-It must be atomic, i.e. no half stable in middle of invisible vs visible.
+It must be atomic, i.e. no half state in middle of invisible vs visible.
 It must keep promise, i.e. once passed point of sync, it cannot go back.
 It must reach consensus, i.e. components in the system will agree on the point of sync, according to which propagation it divides into strong consistency vs eventual consistency.
-For implementation, point of sync usually relies on [atomic disk sector write](https://www.sqlite.org/atomiccommit.html) (e.g. logging commit entry), [atomic memory pointer switch](https://stackoverflow.com/questions/78277/how-to-guarantee-64-bit-writes-are-atomic) (e.g. B+-tree), a another (group of) node that acts as the Consistent Core (e.g. leader participant).
+For implementation, point of sync usually relies on [atomic disk sector write](https://www.sqlite.org/atomiccommit.html) (e.g. logging commit entry), [atomic memory pointer switch](https://stackoverflow.com/questions/78277/how-to-guarantee-64-bit-writes-are-atomic) (e.g. B+-tree), or another (group of) node that acts as the Consistent Core (e.g. leader participant).

   * __Ensuring ordering__.
 The system must agree on what happens first or later.
 This is instinctive for append-only or WAL based systems, or where every operation can be serialized by a locking data structure.
 It becomes tricky when the system involve multiple nodes, or the logging has multiple parallel segments.
 Versioning (or timestamp) is introduced, where a total ordering maps to Serializable, partial ordering maps to Vector Clocks, and disjoint read/write versions map to Snapshot Isolation (Serializable requires same timestamp for read/write).
 The system resolved ordering may not be the same with realworld, requiring which it maps to External Consistency.
 How to handle ordering conflicts varies, where new comer wait maps to plain locking / pessimistic concurrency control, new comer retry maps to OCC, and preempting a lock maps to preemptive concurrency control or [wound-wait](https://cloud.google.com/spanner/docs/whitepapers/life-of-reads-and-writes).
 For implementation, usually CPU/memory level use locks/latches, and disk level uses flush or direct write.